CouncilofLorien/counciloflorien.github.io/docs/cards/T/the-way-is-shut.md

 > Long-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > A company moving to or from an Under-deeps site must return its site of origin.
-Additionally, cancels the effects of Secret Passage and Secret Entrance.
-Cannot be duplicated.
+> > A company moving to or from an Under-deeps site must return its site of origin. <br>&ensp;Additionally, cancels the effects of _Secret Passage_ and _Secret Entrance._ Cannot be duplicated.
 > >
 > > {: .fs-3 }
 > > _“Many coiling arms seized the doors on either side, and with horrible strength, swung them around.
 With a shattering echo they slammed, and all light was lost."_ ***---&#65279;LotRII***